 Because of the interest charge, it is often a good idea to pay the amount immediately and dispute that the calculation was in error or inaccurate.
 If you find yourself in this circumstance, you may want to give us a call first at 724-216-5180.

 John A. Cochran, Esq. is an experienced tax attorney and a CPA.
 We can determine if the notice is accurate and how you can resolve the issue, or if the IRS is mistaken.
 We help develop the evidence to prove your claim.

 Tax Debt Collection

 The IRS is responsible for collecting a staggering amount of taxes.
 They are efficient, and they can be ruthlessly methodical when they believe a taxpayer has made an underpayment of their tax obligation.

-To avoid the most draconian collection methods, I can help you determine which form of payment will work best in your circumstance.
+To avoid the most draconian collection methods, we’ll help you determine which form of payment works best in your circumstance.

 - Installment agreement: An installment agreement allows you to pay your tax debt in monthly installments.
 There may be a setup fee with this method, and interest and penalties continue to accrue.

 - Offer in Compromise (OIC): When your taxes are too great, and you cannot reasonably pay them, you may be able to negotiate an Offer in Compromise for a lesser amount.
-I can help you with this negotiation.
+We help with this negotiation.

 - Notice of Federal Tax Lien: This lien is automatically created when the IRS notifies you of your tax delinquency.
 You want to avoid the Notice of Federal Tax Lien, as that creates a public record of the lien and can impair your ability to obtain credit.